Harigovind3002/Chatty-Document-Chatbot/README.md

-Project Name
-ChattyBot - Your Personal Document Assistant
+# ChattyBot - Your Personal Document Assistant

-Overview
+## Overview
 ChattyBot is a FastAPI-based application that serves as a personal document assistant.
 It allows users to upload PDF files, ask questions based on the content of the PDF, and receive responses from ChattyBot.

 Getting Started